-The talented visual artist Sidney Schwartzman was born in New York City on 2 June 1917 and lived more than thirty years in Ajijic from about 1973 until his death there, at the age of 84, on 27 March 2002.
+The talented visual artist Sidney Schwartzman was born in New York City on 2 June 1917 and lived almost thirty years in Ajijic from about 1973 until his death there, at the age of 84, on 27 March 2002.

 Schwartzman, the son of two Russian-born immigrants, grew up in New York and was a member of the honor society, Arista, at a public high school (the Thomas Jefferson High School, according to The Brooklyn Daily Eagle, though he told his son he attended the Dewitt Clinton High School).

 In an interview late in life, Schwartzman recounted how especially proud he was that, at age 8, one of his paintings (of a circus) had been chosen for a school art exhibition at the Metropolitan Museum of Art in New York.

 He initially wanted to be a writer but thought the school’s writer’s club snobbish, so joined the art club instead.
 He later took drawing and paintings private lessons and decided to dedicate himself to his art.
 He painted his first nude while in high school and took art classes at the New York Adult Evening School of Art and the Art Students League with American illustrator and painter Churchill Ettinger (1903-1984).
 While living in New York, Schwartzman also taught children and the physically challenged under the auspices of the Works Progress/Projects Administration.

 Schwartzman, a conscientious objector, was imprisoned for about a year during World War II for declining to serve in the military.
 He had married Elizabeth Mary Murphy and Schwartzman was released on parole shortly after the birth of their son, David, in June 1944.